Keyboard shortcuts

 MSL-M060 — modal-keyword-uppercase (warning)

 Fires when any of the above keywords appears in uppercase (SHALL, MUST, …) inside body prose.
-The formatter (markspec format) rewrites uppercase modals to lowercase automatically, so this diagnostic appears only on files that have not been formatted.
+The formatter (markspec fmt) rewrites uppercase modals to lowercase automatically, so this diagnostic appears only on files that have not been formatted.

 warning[MSL-M060]: requirements.md:12 modal keyword 'SHALL' in body prose is